2022-fall-comp-880/project-chandra-nikhil/README.md

 ## Motivation

-What specific investigation will the project carry out?
 In this project,We want to investigate about the Currency ExChange Rate comparison between different countries based on certain parameters.